bump-sh/flower-spec/README.md

 ## Notable _benefits_ compared to Arazzo

 - Flower takes a “no dependency” approach by not knowing about OpenAPI.
-It needs the API urls and methods declared in a flower definition directly.
+It needs the API urls and methods declared in a Flower definition directly.
 - Arazzo's `successCriteria` / `onFailure` / `onSuccess` are
   simplified in a single list of `actions`.
 Each `action` object lets